Shakin' Stevens: 1980s: "This Ole House", Shaky and more chart success

 In late 1979, Stevens signed what was to be his most successful management deal with Freya Miller, who immediately advised Stevens to sever his association with the Sunsets and continue developing a more lucrative solo career.
-Under Miller's hand, in 1981, following chart success in the UK with "Hot Dog" (No. 25) and "Marie Marie" (No. 19) from his Stuart Colman produced debut albums Take One! and Marie Marie, Stevens scored his first UK chart-topping number 1 with NRBQ's arrangement of "This Ole House".
-He would follow up with 10 more songs reaching the top five, including three number 1 hits with "Green Door", "Oh Julie" and "Merry Christmas Everyone", while "You Drive Me Crazy" and "A Love Worth Waiting For" reached number 2 in 1981 and 1984 respectively.
-His 1984 hit "Teardrops", which reached No. 5 in the UK, featured Hank Marvin on guitar, and since then, Stevens has often featured famous musicians such as Albert Lee, Roger Taylor and Bonnie Tyler on his recordings.
+Under Miller's hand, in 1981, following chart success in the UK with "Hot Dog" (number.
+25) and "Marie Marie" (number 19) from his Stuart Colman produced debut albums Take One! and Marie Marie, Stevens scored his first UK number one with NRBQ's arrangement of "This Ole House".
+He would follow up with 10 more songs reaching the top five, including three number one hits with "Green Door", "Oh Julie" and "Merry Christmas Everyone", while "You Drive Me Crazy" and "A Love Worth Waiting For" reached number two in 1981 and 1984 respectively.
+His 1984 hit "Teardrops", which reached number five in the UK, featured Hank Marvin on guitar, and since then, Stevens has often featured famous musicians such as Albert Lee, Roger Taylor and Bonnie Tyler on his recordings.

-Chart successes also included his album Shaky reaching number 1 on the UK Albums Chart and Give Me Your Heart Tonight, which reached number 3.
-Shaky featured the hits "Green Door" (No. 1), "You Drive Me Crazy" (No. 2) and "It's Raining" (No. 10), and the latter "Oh Julie" (No. 1), "Shirley" (No. 6), "I'll Be Satisfied" (No. 10) and the title track No. 11).
+Chart successes also included his album Shaky reaching number one on the UK Albums Chart and Give Me Your Heart Tonight, which reached number three.
+Shaky featured the hits "Green Door" (number one), "You Drive Me Crazy" (number two) and "It's Raining" (number 10), and the latter "Oh Julie" (number one), "Shirley" (number six), "I'll Be Satisfied" (number 10) and the title track (number 11).
 Both albums were produced by Colman.

-It was followed by The Bop Won't Stop (1983, No. 21), which featured the hits "A Rockin' Good Way" (No. 5, with Bonnie Tyler), "I Cry Just A Little Bit" (No. 3), "It's Late" (No. 11) and "A Love Worth Waiting For" (No. 2).
+It was followed by The Bop Won't Stop (1983, number 21), which featured the hits "A Rockin' Good Way" (number five 5, with Bonnie Tyler), "I Cry Just A Little Bit" (number three), "It's Late" (number 11) and "A Love Worth Waiting For" (number two).